weecology/retriever/README.md

 # Install the Gentry dataset into csv files in your working directory
 ecoretriever::install('Gentry', 'csv')

-# Download the raw Gentry dataset files without any processing to the `data` subdirectory
+# Download the raw Gentry dataset files without any processing to the
+# subdirectory named data
 ecoretriever::download('Gentry', './data/')

 # Install and load a dataset as a list